DataDog/integrations-core/arangodb/README.md

    logs_enabled: true
    ```

-2. Uncomment and edit the logs configuration block in your `arangodb.d/conf.yaml` file.
+2. Uncomment and edit the logs configuration block in your `arangodb.d/conf.yaml` file:

    ```yaml
    logs: